These are our choices and we would love feedback as to wether you agree or disagree.

 His confidence was rewarded in 1814 with the harbour supporting 14 herring boats.
 Brodie also built the harbour and village of Sarclet some 3 miles north of the steps which was once a landing place for fishing boats.

-What Else can be No1 than this Great Road which is now becoming Iconic in its own right.
+This Great Road which is now becoming Iconic in its own right.

 The name is Scottish Gaelic for Pass of the Cattle, as it was historically used as a drovers' road.

 Bealach na Ba is pronounced Bee-al-uch nu Ba(h).

 The Bealach, as it is known for short, is unsuitable for learner drivers, large vehicles and motorhomes.

 Please use caution while travelling up and down the Bealach.
 The route is often impassible in winter.

 This at the end of your trip is one place you won't forget, wether you Drive it or cycle it, it will be hard to find a road that puts your heart in your mouth and has stunning scenery as you go, don't forget to keep your eyes on the Road.

 In Many ways this should be No1, and in many respects it is.